muhme/quote/README.md

 ## Roadmap

 * Complete #65 I18N
-  * Authors with locales
-    * Shift description field to comments
-    * Implement machine translation for authors, using first and last name
-    * Attempt to locate Wikipedia links in other languages and automate translation, if possible
   * Incorporate locale into quotes
     * w/o translating the quotes; only add a locale field
     * Include at least three quotes in each locale